I wanted to buy a car with cash, but couldn't find any information online about how to do this safely. Here's what I learned.

 When trying to purchase a vehicle in cash I searched high and low for an article that would tell me exactly what to do.
 However, none did.
 All of the articles told me buying in cash is a good idea, that I should check the vehicle thoroughly, to take it to a mechanic first, and how to negotiate.
 However, they glossed over my actual question: how do I physically get cash to buy a car?

 Can you buy a car with a check or debit card?

-See, the thing is that almost no one will sell you a car for a check.
+Although dealerships might take checks or debit cards, a personal seller probably won't.
 They want cash.
-When you're buying a cash from an independent owner, that means you need $8,000 in cash.
+When you're buying a cash from an independent owner, that means you need approximately $8,000 in cash.
 I don't know about you, but I've never had $800 on me at one time let alone $8,000.
-Not a single website would tell me what to do.
+Not a single website told me what to do.

 So How Do You Buy a Car in Cash?

 There are a few ways to do it, but they all require that you plan things in advance.

 - Withdraw the money directly at your bank.
 If you do have a local bank, this is your best option.
 You can even get a money order.
 Unfortunately, if you have an out-of-state bank you don't have this option.

 - Wire transfer the money.
 This only works at a dealership, as strangers on Craigslist aren't really likely to give you their banking info.

 - Open a new bank account locally and transfer the money.
 This will take 3 - 5 business days.

 - Ask a friend to cash the check, but beware—they'll need to have a good reputation and a large balance to pull this off.